-The tax charge for the year is based on the standard rate of UK corporation tax for the period of 19% (2019: 19%).
+The tax charge for the year is based on the standard rate of UK corporation tax for the period of 19% (2020: 19%).
 Deferred income taxes have been measured at the tax rate expected to be applicable at the date the deferred income tax assets and liabilities are realised.
-A change to the main UK corporation tax rate, announced in the Budget on 11 March 2020, was substantively enacted on 17 March 2020.
-The rate applicable from 1 April 2020 now remains at 19%, rather than the previously enacted reduction to 17%.

-Management has performed an assessment, for all material deferred income tax assets and liabilities, to determine the period over which the deferred income tax assets and liabilities are forecast to be realised, which has resulted in an average deferred income tax rate of 19% being used to measure all deferred tax balances as at 31 March 2020 (2019: 17%).
+Management has performed an assessment, for all material deferred income tax assets and liabilities, to determine the period over which the deferred income tax assets and liabilities are forecast to be realised, which has resulted in an average deferred income tax rate of 19% being used to measure all deferred tax balances as at 31 March 2021 (2020: 19%).